 Chapter 4.
 Discourses and perspectives on English

 Chapter 5.
 Theoretical orientations in ERPP

 Chapter 9.
 ERPP pedagogy

 Chapter 10.
 Conclusion

 John Flowerdew is a Visiting Chair at the University of Lancaster and a Visiting Research Fellow at Birkbeck, University of London.
-He was previously a Professor at City University of Hong Kong and at University of Leeds.
+He was previously a professor at City University of Hong Kong and at the University of Leeds.

-Pejman Habibie is an Assistant Professor (Limited Duties) of TESOL & Applied Linguistics at Western University, Canada.
+Pejman Habibie is an Assistant Professor of TESOL & Applied Linguistics at Western University, Canada.
 His research interests include EAP, writing for scholarly publication, and academic literacies.
-He is also a founding co-editor of Journal of English for Research Publication Purposes.
+He is also a founding co-editor of the Journal of English for Research Publication Purposes.

 This extremely well written volume is a much-needed review of issues and practices in writing for research publication purposes.
 It is wide-ranging in its coverage and detailed in the matters it discusses.
 I highly recommend it.